I’ve done a lot of interviewing over the years of both developers and testers.

 Hiring is a very inexact science, but you can maximize your success rate by using effective screening techniques.

-Below are some of the more effective approaches I’ve used, and seen used as a job-seeker.
+Below are some of the more effective approaches I’ve used and have seen used as a job-seeker.

 In my experience, it works best for a Tech Screen to be done first for developers and testers (and for technology managers too) , and it’s far more efficient to do these by phone than FTF for both the interviewers (can cut it off sooner) and the seeker (one less day to wear a suit).
 Using Skype or other videoconferencing can provide additional early insight into their communication effectiveness.